-After this offering and the concurrent private placement of common stock to an affiliate of Celgene, our executive officers, directors and principal stockholders will maintain the ability to control all matters submitted to stockholders for approval.
+Our executive officers, directors and principal stockholders own a significant percentage of our stock and will be able to control matters submitted to stockholders for approval.

-Assuming our sale of 5,888,888 shares of common stock in this offering and our sale of 708,333 shares in the concurrent private placement of common stock to an affiliate of Celgene, the number of shares of our common stock owned by our executive officers, directors and stockholders who each owned more than 5% of our outstanding common stock before this offering and the concurrent private placement will, in the aggregate, equal approximately 71% of our capital stock (based on shares held prior to the offering).
+As of March 14, 2014 our executive officers, directors and a small number of our stockholders own more than a majority of our outstanding common stock.
 As a result, if these stockholders were to choose to act together, they would be able to control all matters submitted to our stockholders for approval, as well as our management and affairs.
 For example, these persons, if they choose to act together, would control the election of directors and approval of any merger, consolidation or sale of all or substantially all of our assets.
 This concentration of voting power could delay or prevent an acquisition of our company on terms that other stockholders may desire.